Healthdirect Free Australian health advice you can count on.

 • how much the cancer has grown or spread

-• what kind of treatment you've had already
+• what kind of treatment you've already had

-• swallowing a pill or liquid (orally)
+• orally — by swallowing a pill or liquid

 How often and how long you have immunotherapy depends on:

-• the type and stage of cancer
+• the type and stage of your cancer

 • the type of immunotherapy and how you respond to it